MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/addclientlinks.md

   - php
   - python
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # AddClientLinks Service Operation - Customer Management

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Initiates the client link process to manage the account of another customer.
 Sends an invitation from an agency to a potential client.
 For more information about the client link lifecycle, see [Link to Client Accounts](../guides/management-model-agencies.md#clientlink).

 > [!NOTE]